Fusion-Party-Aus/Formal-Documents/Constitution.md

    4. if the Committee determines that it is appropriate in the circumstances—

-      1. by email to the email address of the Association or the Secretary; or
+      i) by email to the email address of the Association or the Secretary; or

       2. by facsimile transmission to the facsimile number of the Association.